nahidxr/DevOps-Practice/README.md

 3. **Logging and Monitoring**: Integrate with centralized logging and monitoring solutions for better visibility into application performance and troubleshooting.
 4. **Continuous Integration**: Expand CI/CD pipeline to include automated testing and code quality checks.
 5. **Optimization**: Fine-tune application and container configurations for improved resource utilization and performance.

-## Contributors:

-- [Your Name]
-- [Additional Contributors]

-## License:

-This project is licensed under the [License Name].
-See the LICENSE file for details.

-## Acknowledgments:

-- [Mention any libraries, frameworks, or resources used]
-- [Any other acknowledgments or credits]